Dear Class of 2029,

 Location: Houses

-Every new student is placed in a Student Fellow group, a vibrant Vassar tradition, to support you in your holistic transition into college life.
+Every new student is placed in a Student Fellow group, a vibrant Vassar tradition, to support your holistic college transition.
 Meet up with your Student Fellow and the other new students in your group for the first time.
-Please proceed to the Gordon Commons in accordance with the rotation schedule.
+Please proceed to the Gordon Commons by the rotation schedule.
 (Core Event)

 7:00 p.m.–9:15 p.m.: House Team Meetings

-Meet the House Fellow (live-in faculty member), House Advisor (live-in residential education administrator), and House Team (upperclass students) in your House!
-The House Fellow, House Advisor, and House Team each play significant roles in the development of the House’s community, maintaining health and wellness, and infusing learning into our living environments.
-Say hi, get to know these important residential resources, and learn about our residential curriculum H.O.M.E.!
+Event Description: Meet the House Fellow (live-in faculty member), House Advisor (live-in residential education administrator), and House Team (upperclass students) in your House!
+They each play significant roles in developing the House’s community, maintaining health and wellness, and infusing learning into our living environments.
+At this meeting, you will learn more about communal living, significant residential resources, and our residential curriculum, H.O.M.E.!
 (Core Event)

 9:30 p.m.–11:00 p.m.: Late Night at Gordon Commons